 Fix 3: Stop Using Proxy Server on Mac Under Network Settings

-Normally People are using a Proxy server in the case of slow networks and boost internet speed.
-Sometimes Proxy servers are used for breaking the security.
+Normally People use a Proxy server in the case of slow networks and boost internet speed.
+Sometimes Proxy servers are used to break the security.
 So, go with the below network settings.

 - From the top Mac menu, Click on Apple Logo.